Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Sit on a chair with your back straight.

-• Place your feet flat on the ground and relax your shoulders.
+• Place your feet flat on the floor and relax your shoulders.

 How to perform the stretch